opendr-eu/opendr/docs/reference/mobile-manipulation.md

   Path of the model to be loaded.

+### Class MobileManipulationEnv
+Bases: `gym.Env`

+The *MobileManipulationEnv* class is an environment to train an RL agent for mobile manipulation, given end-effector motions, and to run mobile manipulation tasks in both simulation and the real world.
+New tasks can easily be defined as task wrappers as they can be found in `mobileRL.env.tasks` and `mobileRL.env.tasks_chained`.

+The [MobileManipulationEnv](#src.control.mobile_manipulation.mobileRL.envs.mobile_manipulation_env.py) class has the following public methods:

+#### `MobileManipulationEnv` constructor

+Constructor parameters:
+- **lr**: *float, default=1e-5*

 #### ROS Setup
 The repository consists of two main parts: a training environment written in C++ and connected to Python through bindings and the RL agents written in Python 3.